Google Pay™

 Accept Google Pay payments in your online store.

-Google Pay allows your customers to make payments in your app or website using a credit or debit card added to their Google Account.
-Use the emerchantpay Google Pay API to accept Google Pay as a payment method across all of emerchantpay’s payment integrations. emerchantpay Google Pay
+Google Pay allows your customers to make payments in your app or website using a credit or debit card added to their Google account.
+Use the emerchantpay Payment Gateway API Google Pay documentation to accept Google Pay as a payment method across all of emerchantpay’s payment integrations.

 Prerequisites